 An increasing gym trend is to abandon gym shoes in favor of a simple sock or bare-foot approach.
 In theory, this might make sense.
 Our primal ancestors never wore shoes and they managed to lift and carry things just fine.
-However, we’ve come a long way since then and now, finding the right shoe can make a big difference upon your athletic performance.
+However, we’ve come a long way since then, and now, finding the right shoe and belt seen at http://powerliftingbelts.org/ can make a big difference in your athletic performance.

 - Cross Training Shoes Are Sufficient for Most Gym Activities